-A depth of 3 times the diameter of the bulb is a good rule of thumb.
-This usually translates to a depth of 4 to 6 inches.
+A depth of three times the diameter of the bulb is a good rule of thumb.
+This usually translates to a depth of four to six inches.

-Some people swear by a standard depth of 8 inches.
+Some people swear by a standard depth of eight inches.
 However, they tend to be in warm locales, where pre-chilled bulbs and deep planting are essential for strong root formation.

-Researchers at Cornell University suggest an old method called “top planting,” in which bulbs are shallow planted at a depth of only 2 inches, followed by an application of 2 to 4 inches of mulch on top.
+Researchers at Cornell University suggest an old method called “top planting,” in which bulbs are shallow planted at a depth of only two inches, followed by an application of two to four inches of mulch on top.

 Some theorize that shallow planting can cause bulbs to dry out in the summer heat, and planting them too deeply may result in fewer flowers.